 New Teaching Method for Port Reitz School

-At the Port Reitz school a new teaching method has been introduced by Maendeleo: the “Learning for Everyone” (L4E) method.
-This method is based on the ideas of psychologist professor Feuerstein ( 1921-2014) and focuses specifically on people with a disability or development delay.
-The development possibilities of the individual are central to this.
+Since March 2018, Port Reitz School has been teaching according to the ‘Learning for All’ method.
+This method is based on the ideas of psychologist and professor Feuerstein (1921-2014) and focuses specifically on people with a disability or developmental delay.
+The development of the individual child is leading.

-According to Feuerstein, learning barriers are starting points – no ceilings that impede further development.
-He puts the importance of the development of thinking and learnings skills first.
-His method assumes that people must be equipped with skills that enable them to select relevant information, make choices and argue, and solve problems.
+According to Feuerstein, learning barriers are the starting points – not ceilings that hinder further development.
+He emphasizes the importance of developing thinking and learning skills.
+His method assumes that people must be equipped with skills to select relevant information, to make choices and to argue and to solve problems.

-Maendeleo’s aim is to eventually roll out “Learning for Everyone” to other schools in the region.
+Over time the aim is to make ‘Learning for everyone’ available for other schools in the region.